matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/2-2 State Transition Testing.md

 * Used when an aspect of the system is in a ‘finite state machine’
   * Limited number of states
   * State is determined by rules of the machine
-  * Different response on an event depending on the current conditions and previous history
+  * Different response on an event depending on the current conditions & previous history
-* Test cases can be designed to execute valid and invalid state transitions
+* Test cases can be designed to execute valid & invalid state transitions
 * behaviour in a system is shown in a **state transition diagram model**, which shows:
-  * Possible states and valid transitions
+  * Possible states & valid transitions
   * Events that cause or result in a transition from one state to another
   * Actions that result from a transition
 * If one event from the same state can result in 2 or more different transitions, the event may be qualified by a **guard